Applying for Disability Benefits during the Pandemic in Michigan

 In Detroit, Toledo, Flint, Lansing, Grand Rapids and all across Michigan: From applying to appealing, we help you every step of the way.

 What Would You Like To Do?

-Here are the major differences in applying—and appealing a denial—for Social Security Disability during the coronavirus pandemic:
+Here are the major differences in applying—and appealing a denial—for Social Security Disability during the COVID-19 pandemic:

 Filing Your Initial Application

 Normally you can start your application for disability benefits at a Social Security office.
-If your local office is closed because of the coronavirus, you will have to apply online or by phone.
+If your local office is closed because of COVID-19, you will have to apply online or by phone.

 Appealing a Disability Denial

-When you’re appealing a Social Security Disability denial and need to talk to an Administrative Law Judge, coronavirus shutdowns could require your hearing to take place by phone.
+When you’re appealing a Social Security Disability denial and need to talk to an Administrative Law Judge, COVID-19 shutdowns could require your hearing to take place by phone.